dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 {
 };
 ```
-Again we have minimized the code but again we have linked four types that may in fact have no connection.
+Again we have minimized the code but now we have linked four types that may in fact have no connection.
 Employee, Customer, Person and Business all derive from Details so we can have

 ```c++
 Employee alice;